 Padrón Pepper

 You just can't go wrong with the Spanish flavor of Padrón Peppers!
-They have mild, sweet flesh with irresistible flavor and are great for gardens and they keep pumping out delicious pods all summer long.
-They are also good for short seasons as you can start harvesting the tasty peppers around 65 days after transplanting in the garden.
-While most Padrón peppers are sweet, you might just get a spicy surprise!
+These gourmet sweet peppers have mild, sweet flesh with irresistible flavor.
+They are perfect for gardens or patio pots as they keep pumping out delicious pods all summer long.
+Easy to grow, they are also good for short seasons as you can start harvesting the tasty peppers around 65 days after transplanting in the garden.
+One thing to note about this one: while most Padrón peppers are sweet, you might just get a spicy surprise every so often!
+These are a must have for every season.

 Anaheim Chile - Mild Sonora Variety